 As a kid I was always fascinated by the hair color of a little redhead – a strawberry blonde – in our class.
 She could wear a monochromatic outfit in all gray, black or whatever neutral color and always looked stunning.
 It was the pop of color from her hair that made these looks friendly and “hey, look at me!”

-While during her black and blonde hair phase and later in her silver fox phase she was an avid wearer of red, she avoided red like the plague when she was a fake redhead.
+While during her black and blonde hair phase and later in her silver fox phase she was an avid wearer of cherry, cardinal, wine, etc., she avoided anything red like the plague when she was a fake redhead.
 She followed and believed in the (old-)fashioned rule

 Redheads can’t wear red and should wear brown, green and blue.